csunkin/mllab/content/authors/jose-diaz/_index.md

 # List each interest with a dash
 interests:
+- Biomechanics
 - Motor Behavior
-- Biomechanics
-- Exercise Physiology
+- Strength Training

 education:
   courses:
-  - course: M.S. in Kinesiology - Exercise Science
+  - course: M.S. in Kinesiology
     institution: Cal State Northridge
     year: 2023-present
-  - course: B.S. in Kinesiology
+  - course: B.S in Kinesiology - Exercise Science
     institution: Cal State Northridge
     year: 2019-2022

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
+# Link to a PDF of your resume/CV from the About widget.
+# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-- icon: envelope
+# - icon: cv
-  icon_pack: fas
+#   icon_pack: ai
-  link: 'mailto:gwendolyn.retzinger.803@my.csun.edu'  # For a direct email link, use "mailto:test@example.org".
+#   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""